Mel Herbert, MD MBBS FAAEM

-Mel Herbert is Australian by birth, which is why he talks funny, and went to medical school at Monash University in Melbourne.
-Now that he’s an American, he serves as an attending physician and Professor of Emergency Medicine at the Keck School of Medicine of USC at the LAC+USC Medical Center in Los Angeles.
-Dr. Herbert is an internationally recognized and award winning educator in Emergency Medicine who is owner and editor of EM:RAP, an Emergency Medicine focused audio program.
-Since it’s inception in 2001, EM:RAP has used its successful blending of hard hitting clinical medical education with classy poop jokes to become the largest continuing medical education program in the world, with over 20,000 subscribers.
-He started and chaired Essentials of Emergency Medicine, Emergency Medicine’s largest live conference for 15 years, and he co-founded HIPPO Education in 2011, creating the largest EM and PA online board review courses in the world.
+Mel Herbert is Australian by birth (which is why he talks funny) and went to medical school at Monash University in Melbourne.
+Now that he's an American, he serves as an attending physician and Professor of Emergency Medicine at the Keck School of Medicine of USC at the LAC+USC Medical Center in Los Angeles.
+Dr. Herbert is an internationally recognized and award-winning educator in Emergency Medicine who is the owner and editor of EM:RAP, an Emergency Medicine focused audio program.
+Since it's inception in 2001, EM:RAP has used its successful blending of hard-hitting clinical medical education with classy poop jokes to become the largest continuing medical education program in the world, with over 30,000 subscribers.

-Mel recently left HIPPO Education to start Foolyboo Inc., a non-profit company whose mission is bringing the very best online and audio education to the rest of the world according to his tried and true secret formula (poop joke + classy + education = gold).
+Mel created Foolyboo LLC, a company whose mission is bringing the very best online and audio education to the rest of the world according to his tried and true secret formula (poop joke + classy + education = gold).
 Which is why Mel is not only the Executive Producer but also co-host and co-creator of 3 Foolyboo shows: "This Won't Hurt A Bit", "Shabam!" and "TalkingTesla".
 Mel actually drives a Tesla and talks about how awesome it is to his co-workers ad nauseum.
-His house runs off solar power panels and even though he would say that the long term effects of drinking Diet Coke will probably turn out to be bad for you, there currently exist no meta-analyses confirming this fact, and he loves it, so bottoms up!
+His house runs off solar power panels, and even though he would say that the long term effects of drinking Diet Coke will probably turn out to be bad for you, there currently exist no meta-analyses confirming this fact, and he loves it, so bottoms up!

 Producer "This Won't Hurt A Bit", "Shabam!", "Talking Tesla".